-Interest is not normally paid on claims but the Law Society may consider an application for a grant in lieu of interest in exceptional cases.
+Interest is not normally paid on claims but we may consider an application for a grant in lieu of interest in exceptional cases.

 Applicants will not normally need a solicitor to make a claim for a grant.
-However, you may need a solicitor if the claim is complex.
-The Law Society will consider payments for reasonable legal fees.
+We will consider payments for reasonable legal fees.
 Proof of fees paid and the work carried out must be provided.
 Any fee of more than £500 plus VAT must be cleared by the Law Society in advance of the work being carried out.
 Other losses and expenses included in a claim will be considered on their individual merits.

 11. Deductions from grants

-The Law Society may deduct the costs that would have been due to the solicitor had the work been properly completed so that the applicant will not receive more than the losses suffered.
-The Law Society will normally deduct any amount already recovered, or due to be recovered, by an applicant.
+We may deduct the costs that would have been due to the solicitor had the work been properly completed so that the applicant will not receive more than the losses suffered.
+We will normally deduct any amount already recovered, or due to be recovered, by an applicant.

 Applications for grants must be submitted within one year of the loss coming to the applicant’s attention.
-In certain circumstances, this time limit may be extended by the Law Society.
-The Law Society aims to respond to correspondence within 14 days.
-Unless a longer period has already been agreed, the applicant must produce any documents and other evidence requested by the Law Society within three months.
-If these are not received, the Law Society will write and ask for a response within 21 days.
+In certain circumstances, this time limit may be extended by us.
+We aim to respond to correspondence within 14 days.
+Unless a longer period has already been agreed, the applicant must produce any documents and other evidence requested by us within three months.
+If these are not received, we will write and ask for a response within 21 days.
 If no response is received, a reminder letter will be sent allowing a further 14 days for a response.
 If no response is received, the claim will be considered to have been abandoned and will not normally be reopened.

 13. Recovery rights